ErikHen/PictureRenderer.Optimizely/README.md

 This setting should of course never be used in your live/production environment, it's only meant for testing.

-## Webp format
+## Webp/AVIF format
+Cloudflare's image service automatically converts images to Webp or AVIF format, if the browser supports it.<br>
-The rendered picture element will also contain [webp](https://developers.google.com/speed/webp/) versions of the image.
-By default this will be rendered for jpg images. <br>
+If using ImageSharp.Web as image processor, the rendered picture element will also contain webp versions of the image.
+By default this will be rendered for jpg images, but png images can also be configured to have a webp version:
-If you also want png images to be converted to WebP you can define that in your Picture profile.
-Just add ```CreateWebpForFormat```, which is an array of the formats that will be converted.
 ```c#
 CreateWebpForFormat = new []{ PictureRenderer.ImageFormat.Jpeg, PictureRenderer.ImageFormat.Png }
 ```

-## Webp/AVIF format
-Cloudflare's image service automatically converts images to Webp or AVIF format, if the browser supports it.
-If using ImageSharp.Web as image processor, the rendered picture element will also contain webp versions of the image.
-By default this will be rendered for jpg images.

 ## Alt text